jyao1/STM/Readme.txt

         Add "INF USE=X64 StmPlatformSamplePkg/TestBin/X64$(TARGET)/StmService.inf" to "[FV.MAIN]" section.
         Add "INF USE=X64 StmPlatformSamplePkg/TestBin/X64$(TARGET)/FrmLoader.inf" to "[FV.MAIN]" section.
    5) Build MinnowMax BIOS accroding to MinnowMax release notes.
+   6) NOTE:
+      A platform BIOS may need override StmPlatformSamplePkg/StmPlatformSmm/StmPlatformResource.c to include the resource needed by platform SMI handlers.
+      To be specific, if a platform overrides StmPlatformLib to access some special MSR, these MSR must be in the resource list.

 ================================================================================
                                   KNOWN LIMITATION
 ================================================================================
 1. STM Domain type is NOT fully implemented.
+   The purpose of StmPkg is to show the STM concept.
+   Please do not include it in the production without full validation.
 2. GCC build is not fully supported.

 [END OF RELEASE NOTES]